agplusman/kata-gpt/kata.md

 Output a table 2 of Components, Behaviors/actions (responsibilities),  and aligned requirements.
 List any requirements NOT satisfied.

-C. Architectural Style suggested by star ratings matrix (use only attached stars.csv):
+C. Architectural Style
-The final software architecture solution should include a suggested architectural style from layered, modular monolith, microkernel, micro-services, service-based, service-orientated, event-driven, space-based or any other you may suggest.
-Given the star ratings from the architectural style matrix (open stars.csv) and the identified characteristics top priorities, let's consider the architectural style suggestion with a focus on maximizing the alignment with these characteristics.
-For Architectural Style Matrix Star Ratings (1 low, 5 high): see the attached file stars.csv
+Use the star ratings from the architectural style matrix (stars.csv) to suggest a final software architecture style, such as layered, modular monolith, microkernel, microservices, service-based, service-oriented, event-driven, or space-based.
+The choice should maximize alignment with top priority architectural characteristics.
+For star ratings (1 low, 5 high), refer to the attached stars.csv.

 Output a table 3 showing Architectural Style and selected Architectural Characteristics Stars for the style and three alternatives (show star ratings).
 Provide reasons and trade-offs and justify the decision.
 Explain your reasoning.

 As part of the architectural style, provide details on any service communications such as Events/Topics and/or Messages/Queues and describe if they are synchronous and/or asynchronous including reasons why selected.

-D1.
-Risk Assessment
+D. Risk Assessment
 Output a table 4: Risk Assessments - for each of the top 3 Architectural Characteristics (along y-axis) examine the risk against each component (along x-axis).
-Risk is assessed by multiplying the Impact of Risk (between 1 to 3)  by Likelihood of Risk Occurring (between 1 to 3).
-Label as L (low between 1-2), M (medium between 3-4), H (high between 6-9).
+Risk is assessed by multiplying the Impact of Risk (1 to 3)  by Likelihood of Risk Occurring (1 to 3).
+Label as L (low 1-2), M (medium 3-4), H (high 6-9).
 For High risk suggest in bullet points risk mitigation changes or enhancements to certain areas and approximate cost implication.
 Part D2: Provide 1 to 2 fitness functions in pseudo-code for EACH of the 3 Architectural Characteristics so we can govern and automate these characteristics with operational, structural and process measures.
 Provide some chaos engineering solutions too.

 E. Architecture as Code